 This village is an ideal place for tourists to have a camping night in the middle of a wild natural landscape.
 You can set up tents next to green terrace fields or near streams to chill out in the fresh air and feel the peace of the mountains and forests.

 When night falls, visitors can gather around the fire, tasting the homemade cuisine with locals such as grilled pig, bamboo rice, or fresh wild vegetables.
-This is not only an occasion for you to immerse yourself in nature but also helps you connect with the daily life and people here most authentically.
+This is not only an occasion for you to immerse yourself in nature, but also helps you connect with the daily life and people here most authentically.

 With a beautiful location in the middle of the valley, Ta Van Village is one of the ideal places for taking photos.
 In the early morning, the fog covers the area, making it a mysterious beauty, while in the afternoon, the sunset turns the whole space into a yellow color, bringing wonderful moments to keep in each frame.
 This will be a stopover not to be missed for those who love photography and want to record memorable memories in this Northwestern land.